Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Auburn's games this year have eclipsed the over/under two times in three opportunities (66.7%).

-- In games that Auburn amasses over 413.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Auburn picks up over 413.0 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Tigers have two turnovers this season, equal to the number of takeaways for the Panthers.